 Compliance With State Laws: The Charleston Principle

-One of the biggest questions that leaders have about nonprofit compliance is “where do we have to register?”
-The rise of online giving has made the answer to that question a lot more complicated.
+One of the biggest questions leaders have about nonprofit compliance is, “Where do we have to register?”
+The rise of online giving has made the answer to that question much more complicated.

 The Charleston Principle is technically a guideline for state officials.
 It tells these officials that they must enforce the laws “against any entity whose internet solicitations mislead or defraud persons.”
 So, if a person in Maryland claims a Texas-based nonprofit fraudulently collected a donation from them, Maryland officials need to respond.